 Setting up a Foreign Company

 We regularly receive inquiries from Australian individuals and companies about how best to establish a company presence overseas and the tax implications, both in Australia and in the country in which the presence is being established.
 Setting up a business overseas can be particularly complicated given the interplay of at least two tax systems, and appropriate professional tax advice should be sought early in the process.
-We have tried to summarise some of the major issues below but you are strongly advised to seek specific advice from an experienced Advisor, which is available through our Inquiry Forms.
+We have tried to summarise some of the major issues below but you are strongly advised to seek specific advice from an experienced professional advisor, which is available through our Inquiry Forms.

 Main Forms of Business Entities